Hari-Nagarajan/fairgame/README.md

 ### Installation Raspberry Pi 4 (2 GB+)

-This is an abridged version of the community created document found [here](https://docs.google.com/document/d/1VUxXhATZ8sZOJxdh3AIY6OGqwLRmrAcPikKZAwphIE8/edit).
+This is an abridged version of the community created document by UnidentifiedWarlock and Judarius.
+It can be found [here](https://docs.google.com/document/d/1VUxXhATZ8sZOJxdh3AIY6OGqwLRmrAcPikKZAwphIE8/edit).
 If the steps here don't work on your Pi 4, look there for additional options.
 This hasn't been tested on a Pi 3, but given enough RAM to run Chrome, it may very well work.
 Let us know.